awsdocs/amazon-aurora-user-guide/doc_source/CHAP_Limits.md

 | Subnets per subnet group | 20 |
 | Tags per resource | 50 |

-1\.
+**Note**
 By default, you can have up to a total of 40 Amazon RDS DB instances\.
 If your application requires more DB instances, you can request additional DB instances via this request form [Request RDS DB instance limit](https://aws.amazon.com/contact-us/request-to-increase-the-amazon-rds-db-instance-limit/)\.
+Backups managed by AWS Backup are considered manual snapshots for the manual snapshot limit\.
+For information about AWS Backup, see the [https://docs.aws.amazon.com/aws-backup/latest/devguide](https://docs.aws.amazon.com/aws-backup/latest/devguide)\.

 ## Naming Constraints in Amazon RDS<a name="RDS_Limits.Constraints"></a>